stevensona/shader-toy/README.md

 * added icon to GLSL Preview,
 * deprecated input definitions inside settings.json in favour of inside the shader,
 * fixed a bug that broke line highlighting from GLSL compile errors,
-* added ability use audio as input to shaders,
+* added experimental ability use audio as input to shaders,
 * added iSampleRate uniform, which holds the sample rate of the audio context,
 * deprecated input definitions using different "protocols", instead the type of input is inferred from the extension,
 * deprecated requirement of using a "protocol" for includes,